 “Financial metrics have improved in recent years,” Fitch said in a statement.
 “A consistent track record of rate increases suggests political flexibility is also solid.
 Over the past 10 years its rate covenant has been well tested and proven to provide creditors with significant protection.”

-The 15-mile road that connects south OC to the John Wayne Airport, has the highest per-mile toll rate among Fitch-rated U.S. toll roads, excluding managed lanes and bridges.
-The agency has unlimited legal rate-setting authority and has no additional debt plans, Fitch said.
+The 12-mile toll road, which connects south Orange County to John Wayne Airport, has the highest per-mile toll rate among Fitch-rated U.S. toll roads, excluding managed lanes and bridges.

 “Toll road bonds have performed very well in 2017 due to two things: a stable economy, particularly in Orange County, and low gas prices,” said Terrence Loughran, a muni portfolio manager at the Irvine office of City National Rochdale.
 “It’s a good combination; it’s a rising tide for all ships.”